foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 # Initial setup :rocket:

 You're working in a team of two on a project for a new client.
+Steps 1 to 8 in this section should be completed by one of you, which we'll refer to as `Programmer 1`.

-## Step 1 - Create a new GitHub repo and clone it
+## Step 1 - Programmer 1 creates a new GitHub repo and clones it

 1. Go to your cohort's GitHub organisation and create a new repo, initialising it with a `README.md`.